-Now, if you find yourself in a position in which your only child is to be the start of a religious lineage for all eternity then I imagine the literal events of the Akedah might be applicable to you.
+Now, if you find yourself in a position in which your only child is to be the start of an ethno-religious lineage for all eternity then I imagine the literal events of the Akedah might be applicable to you.
 But, for pretty much all of us, this is very very unlikely to be the case.
 So, instead, how do we apply the structural model of the Akeidah to our daily lives?
 The Akeidah is a process, albeit one which is presented in its most extreme form, and one which has a formula to it.
-To determine the functional application of this formula, a starting point is to identify the three main characters involved: noting the attributes they represent as well as the roles they play.
+To determine the functional application of this formula, a starting point is to identify the three main characters involved and to note the attributes they represent as well as the roles they play.
 In no particular order: Abraham is the doer, the subject, the one here on earth living life as we know it; he happens to be very spiritually aware (to put it mildly) and has direct insight/communication with G-d.
 Isaac is the object of ‘sacrifice’: that which is to be “brought up as an offering” (Gen. 22:2) to G-d.
 And, G-d is, well, G-d; in the interest of keeping theological debates to a minimum here (it is off topic from the point of this essay), let us say, for now, that the notion of G-d refers to an eternal force – biological and/or spiritual – which sustains humankind, has sustained humankind, and will continue to sustain humankind; this force is universal since it is the same for all humans regardless of time and place.

 This brings us to the paradox which is at the crux of the story: why must Abraham be willing to sacrifice his son out of love for G-d because doesn’t that sound crazy and why would G-d want that?
 Again, this example of the Akeidah in the Torah is in a most extreme form.
 Yet in this form we learn that there is a 1:1 relationship between the offering and the blessing which is given as a result – Abraham’s “only son” (Gen 22:2) equates to “seed as [numerous as] the stars of Heaven” (Gen. 22:17).
 For this lineage to be established in purity it makes sense that the test would have to come with such equally daunting stakes.
 And what is being tested?
 Integrity.
 In ‘our’ case, we probably won’t need to make that literal sacrifice of our only son, but we are continually and regularly tested on the integrity of our love in all that we do in every way.
 Perhaps this is the reason for this story happening so early in the legacy of the Patriarchs and Matriarchs.
 It is foremost in our way of infusing our active life on earth with the presence of ‘Divinity’ from on High.